Rebuilding Relationships After Traumatic Brain Injury

 8. Patience and flexibility: Understand that recovery from a TBI takes time and progress may be slow.
 Patience and flexibility are vital in adjusting to the changes and adapting to new circumstances.

-9. Join support groups: Seek out support groups for individuals and families affected by TBI.
+9. Join support groups: Seek out support groups for people and families affected by TBI.
 Connecting with others who have similar experiences can provide emotional support and valuable insights.

 10. Celebrate successes: Acknowledge and celebrate even the small achievements and milestones in the recovery process.
 This can help maintain motivation and positivity within the relationship.